wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-command.rst

 ignore-output
 ^^^^^^^^^^^^^

-Ignore the command output when executed
+Ignore the command output when executed.

-Attributes

 +--------------------+---------+
 | **Default value**  | yes     |